-3. Group Project and Presentation (25%)
+3. Group Project [Paper + Presentation] (25%)

 You will have one group project, which will account for a total of 25% of your overall grade.
-Two-thirds of the final group presentation score will be based on the instructor's assessments and one third will come from the students in the audience.
+The Group Project will include a group paper (50 points) and group presentation (100 points).
+Scores for the group presentation will be based on both the professor's assessments and students in the audience.
 Students will investigate a specific type of violence that our nation struggles with today or an ongoing violent conflict that our nation experiences.
-Students can select topics such as the prevalence of school shootings in America, or more general topics such as intimate partner violence, urban gun violence, gang violence, hate-motivated violence, mass shootings, genocide, or terrorism.
-Students will continuously research and investigate the violence type of their choice throughout the semester, so it is crucial to select a violent crime that is interesting to them.
+Students can select topics such as the prevalence of school shootings in America, or other topics such as intimate partner violence, urban gun violence, gang violence, hate-motivated violence type of their choice throughout the semester, so it is crucial to select a violent crime that is interesting to them.
 Students will demonstrate their ongoing engagement with their selected type of violence by learning as much as they can about it (via research using academic sources) and developing an original, unique intervention strategy to combat this particular type of violence.
 More details will be provided as time approaches.